gordonwatts/ros-roadshow/slides.md

 ### [Ten Simple Rules for the Care and Feeding of Scientific Data](http://dx.doi.org/10.1371/journal.pcbi.1003542)

  - Rule 2.
-Share Your Data Online, with a Permanent Identifier
+Share Your Data Online, with a Permanent Identifier (e.g. DOI)

  - Rule 4.
 Publish Workflow as Context